jmorris-uk/openmc_workshop/README.md

 - Try plotting the Watt and Muir neutron spectra and compare them to the mono energetic source.

-- Try changing the Muir plasma temperature from 20KeV to 40KeV and plot the two distributions on the same figure.
+- Try changing the Muir plasma temperature from 20KeV to 40KeV.

 In the next example the initial neutron trajectory and birth location is plotted.
 Again this information is accessed from the statepoint file.